Eritrea: World Heritage Site and Italian architecture

 The city has thousands of Art Deco, futurist, modernist, and rationalist buildings, constructed during the period of Italian Eritrea.
-Asmara, a small town in the nineteenth century, started to grow quickly during 1889.
-The city also became a place "to experiment with radical new designs", mainly futuristic and art deco inspired.
-Even though city planners, architects, and engineers were largely European, members of the indigenous population were largely used as construction workers, Asmarinos still identify with their city's legacy.
+Asmara, a small town in the nineteenth century, began a period of rapid growth in 1889.
+The city also became a place "to experiment with radical new designs", mainly futuristic and Art Deco inspired.
+Though city planners, architects, and engineers were largely European and members of the indigenous population were largely used as construction workers, Asmarinos still identify with their city's legacy.

-The city shows off most early twentieth-century architectural styles.
+The city includes examples of most early twentieth-century architectural styles.
 Some buildings are neo-Romanesque, such as the Church of Our Lady of the Rosary.
 Art Deco influences are found throughout the city.
-Essences of Cubism may be found on the Africa Pension Building and on a small collection of buildings.
-The Fiat Tagliero Building shows almost the height of futurism, just as it was becoming fashionable in Italy.
-In recent times, some buildings have been functionally built, which sometimes can spoil the atmosphere of some cities, but they fit into Asmara as it is such a modern city.
+Cubist influences show on the Africa Pension Building and on a small collection of buildings.
+The Fiat Tagliero Building shows the peak of Futurism, just as it became fashionable in Italy.
+In recent times, some more functional buildings have been built in Asmara.

 Many buildings such as opera houses, hotels, and cinemas were built during this period.
-Some notable buildings include the Art Deco Cinema Impero (opened in 1937 and considered by the experts one of the world's finest examples of Art Déco style building), Cubist Africa Pension, eclectic Eritrean Orthodox Enda Mariam Cathedral and Asmara Opera, the futurist Fiat Tagliero Building, the neoclassical Asmara city hall.
+Some notable buildings include the Art Deco Cinema Impero (opened in 1937 and considered a leading example of Art Deco architecture), Cubist Africa Pension, eclectic Eritrean Orthodox Enda Mariam Cathedral and Asmara Opera, the futurist Fiat Tagliero Building, the neoclassical Asmara city hall.